 For added peace of mind, this filter is NSF 42 and 53 certified.
 The LG LT700P is certified to deliver clean, great tasting water with reduced chlorine odor and taste.
 For your peace of mind, it also removes lead, mercury, asbestos, and benzene from your family’s drinking water and ice.
 Iron and other particulates are also significantly reduced by this filter.

 You can expect to replace your LG LT700P filter once every 6 months, or after 200 gallons of water have been filtered.
-The filter is easy to change.
-Simply remove the cover from the filter compartment, push the old filter cartridge down and pull it out.
-Snap the new filter into place and replace the cover.
-Prime the filter by running two to four gallons of water through it before first use.
+As with the other units listed, this filter is easy to change; simply remove the cover from the filter compartment, push the old filter cartridge down and pull it out.
+Then, snap the new filter into place and replace the cover.
+Finally, prime the filter by running two to four gallons of water through it before first use.

 The price of this filter may seem a little high to some, but it’s still much cheaper than purchasing bottled water and there are no plastic bottles to throw away.
 Reviewers note that there are cheaper, generic versions of this filter, but they don’t work as well or remove as many contaminants.